-Runway Trends decoded for your festive look
+Runway trends decoded for your festive look

-HYDERABAD : The festive season is just around the corner and as you get ready for all the celebrations, it’s time to upgrade your fashion and beauty quotient.
-The recently concluded Lakmé Fashion Week Winter/ Festive 2019 saw a trendy line-up of collections and stunning looks perfect for the festive season.
-Here’s a round-up of fashion from the biggest designers of the industry and beauty decodes from the official make up expert for Lakmé Fashion Week, Namrata Soni; which will help enhance your look this joyful season.
+BENGALURU: The festive season is here and it’s time to upgrade your fashion and beauty quotient.
+The recently concluded Lakmé Fashion Week Winter/Festive 2019 saw a trendy line-up of collections and looks perfect for the festive season.
+Here’s a round-up of fashion from the biggest designers of the industry and beauty decodes from the make up expert for Lakmé Fashion Week, Namrata Soni.

-This season, blouses made a huge fashion statement on the runway and were a head turner.
+This season, blouses made a huge fashion statement on the runway.
 Manish Malhotra showcased his range with blouses which were all about power dressing; blouses with power sleeves, shoulder pads were spotted in his collection.
-Chic looking peplum blouses were spotted in Riddhi Mehra’s collection and sweetheart necks created timeless elegance in Anushree Reddy’s designs.
+Chic looking peplum blouses were spotted in Riddhi Mehra’s collection and sweetheart necks created elegance in Anushree Reddy’s designs.

 Beauty decode

-A minimal look which will go perfectly with a statement blouse and complement the dramatic style.
+A look which will go perfectly with a statement blouse.
 Get that dewy finish by using the highlighter and do up your eyes in a vibrant shade like a teal blue .
-Finally, give your lips a soft nude shade.
+Give your lips a nude shade.

-Florals have always been a source of inspiration for designers.
-This season, designers like Rajdeep Ranawat, Payal Singhal and Nachiket Barve showcased their collection where intricate floral panels along with large floral motifs created an essence of glamour.
+This season, designers like Rajdeep Ranawat, Payal Singhal and Nachiket Barve showcased their collection where intricate floral panels along with large floral motifs created glamour.

 Beauty decode

-The latest beauty trend shown on the runway was a new interpretation of the colored graphic liner which goes perfectly with floral motifs.
-Make your eyes the center of attention with some bold colours using eyeshadow, keeping your face matte with a sheer blush on the cheeks to add a pop of color.
+The latest beauty trend on the runway was a new interpretation of the colored graphic liner, which goes well with floral motifs.
+Use some bold eyeshadow colours and keep your face matte with sheer blush on the cheeks.

+Chic looking ruffles were designer favorites.
+From dupattas to skirts to sleeves, ruffles added glamour to all the attires.
+Designs showcased by Kaveri, Gauri and Nainika and Divyarajvir among others were seen using ruffles.

+Go for a thin eyeliner and mascara.
+The stained lip in a pop color will add some vibrance while keeping the overall look fresh and minimal.
+A coral lip would go best with it.

 Quirky draping; waist candy